cdrini/openlibrary-wikidata-bot/README.md

-This bot operators on Open Library and Wikidata, doing some sync/cleanup tasks between the two.
+This bot operates on Open Library and Wikidata, doing some sync/cleanup tasks between the two.

 ## Setup